 Co-sponsored by R. Cassidy Seminars, P.O.
 Box 14473, Santa Rosa, CA 95402

 NY: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed psychoanalysts. #P-0005.
-(13) clock hours.
-Live in-person.
+(13.5) clock hours.
+Live online.

 CA: The Board of Behavioral Sciences has deferred CE course approvals to APA and other states’ licensing board approvals for its licensees.
 See those approvals under Psychologists and Social Workers

-Other States: If your state is not specifically listed, nearly all state Social Work boards accept either APA or are reciprocal with other state licensing board approvals, such as those listed below.
+Other States: If your state is not specifically listed, nearly all state Social Work boards accept either APA, or ASWB, or are reciprocal with other state licensing board approvals, such as those listed below.
 Check with your board to be sure.
 The Ohio Board includes social Workers.

 NY: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board for Social Work as an approved provider (#0006) of continuing education for licensed social workers.
-This program is approved for 13 contact hours.
-Live in-person.
+This program is approved for 13.5 contact hours Live online.

 Counselors/Marriage and Family Therapists

 NY-LMHCs: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board of Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors. #MHC-0015.
-(13) contact hours.
-Live in-person.
+(13.5) contact hours.
+Live online.

 NY-LMFTs: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board of Mental Health Practitioners as an approved provider of continuing education for licensed marriage and family therapists. #MFT-0011.
-(13) contact hours.
-Live in-person.
+(13.5) contact hours.
+Live online.

 Creative Arts Therapists

 NY: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board of Mental Health Practitioners as an approved provider of continuing education for licensed creative arts therapists, #CAT-0005.
-(13) contact hours.
-Live in-person.
+(13.5) contact hours.
+Live online.

 Chemical Dependency Counselors